DCox2016/LaravelProject/readme.md

 The username is homestead
 The password is secert

-Here is the code for the sql dumb
+Here is the dump for the sql dumb

 -- phpMyAdmin SQL Dump
 -- version 4.9.0.1